Five reasons life insurance is worth it

 Contrary to what most people imagine, life insurance can be an inexpensive way to protect you and your family.
 It can be even less than you think.

 You can buy life insurance yourself without advice.
 You can buy it online, over the phone, or via a paper application.
 If you choose to buy it through a financial advisor, then expect to pay a fee.
-The extra cost of a financial advisor might pay dividends in the future by helping you to reach a decision that works best for your situation.
+The extra cost of a financial advisor might be worth it in the future by helping you to reach a decision that works best for your situation.

 2. It offers protection and peace of mind